Kyago Tso

 Kyagar Tso or Kyagar Lake is a small brackish lake surrounded by mountains situated in the Ladakh region of the northern Indian Union Territory of Ladakh in India.
 From afar, it can be spotted by its turquoise colour.
+It lies in the Salt Valley, which in turn lies south of Puga Valley.

 Geography

+Kyagar Tso and the area surrounding it falls within the Changthang plateau.